SimonXie2004/SimonXie2004.github.io/source/_posts/Multi-Resolution-Blending.md

    <img src="/images/Multi-Resolution_Blending/image-20240923142711330.png" />

 4. Everything has been prepared!
-We may simply blend images together, according to the mask value!
-Look at this juicy **ora-pple**!
+We may simply blend images together, according to the mask value.

    <img src="/images/Multi-Resolution_Blending/image-20240923142735509.png" />

+   And here comes the juicy ora-pple!
+(Need to **collapse** the Laplacian Stack by adding all layers together)

    <img src="/images/Multi-Resolution_Blending/image-20240923142748599.png" />

-5. Here are some of my results:
+5. Here are some of more results:

    **Sun-Moon**: